Social Security Disability Insurance (SSDI)

 How Work Credits Are Determined

 You gain a maximum of four credits per year based on your annual pay income.
 For 2023, one credit is given per every $1,640 earned from either self-employment or wage income.
-However, the amount needed for a work credit fluctuates.
+However, the amount needed for a work credit changes.

 When you apply for SSDI benefits, the Social Security Administration examines how many work credits you have earned over the past 10 years.
 You can earn a maximum of 40 work credits during that time.